jina-ai/clip-as-service/README.md

 bc.encode(['First do it', 'then do it right', 'then do it better'])
 ```

 Note that you only need `pip install -U bert-serving-client` in this case, the server side is not required.
-You may also [call the service via HTTP requests](#using-bert-as-service-to-serve-http-requests-in-json)
+You may also [call the service via HTTP requests.](#using-bert-as-service-to-serve-http-requests-in-json)

 > :bulb: **Want to learn more?
 Checkout our tutorials:**
 > - [Building a QA semantic search engine in 3 min.](#building-a-qa-semantic-search-engine-in-3-minutes)